Cause Mapping Methodology

 What is a Cause Map?

 A Cause Map is a visual representation of the cause-and-effect relationships that contribute to a problem.
 The construction of the Cause Map provides a process for the analysis of the problem.
-The Cause Map shows how all of the causes work together to create the problem.
+The cause and effect map shows how all of the causes work together to create the problem.

 What is the basis for Cause Mapping?